How Often Do Nurses Get Drug Tested?

 • Actively Licensed Nurses: Mandated random testing operably in effect always based on state positive test reporting and federal workplace laws for hospitals

-So, most nurses undergo pre-employment and random testing with additional requirements when implicated in medication diversion investigations or patient safety events.
+So, how often are nurses drug tested?
+Most nurses undergo pre-employment and random testing with additional requirements when implicated in medication diversion investigations or patient safety events.
 Self-disclosing monitoring plan participation also guarantees recurring testing.

 Do Nurses Get Drug Tested in Nursing Homes?